autonomy-and-verification/varanus/README.md

 ### Matt Luckcuck
 ### Runtime Verification Toolchain using CSP and FDR

 Varanus is a Runtime Verification (RV) toolchain for checking a program is obeying its specification.
 The specification must be written in Communicating Sequential Processes (CSP) and is assumed to parse correctly.
-Varanus listens to the events produced by a System Under Analysis (SUA), and checks that these events are a valid trace of the CSP model using [FDR](https://cocotec.io/fdr/) (the CSP model checker).
+Varanus listens to the events produced by a System Under Analysis (SUA), and checks that these events form a valid trace for the CSP specification.

-### Papers

-Varanus is an academic tool and therefore has been described in papers, which are also available in the 'papers' directory.

-* _Monitoring Robotic Systems using CSP: From Safety Designs to Safety Monitors_, Matt Luckcuck, (Under Review) [arXiv](https://arxiv.org/abs/2007.03522)
- - Information about how to run the MASCOT example presented in the paper can be found in `varanus/mascot-test/README.md`

 ## The Name

+I chose the name _Varanus_ for two reasons:

-Varanus is the genus of [Monitor Lizards](https://en.wikipedia.org/wiki/Monitor_lizard)
+1. Varanus is the genus of [Monitor Lizards](https://en.wikipedia.org/wiki/Monitor_lizard)
+2. I have a poor sense of humour.

 ## Prerequisites